cs231n/cs231n.github.io/convolutional-networks.md

 <div class="fig figcenter fighighlight">
   <img src="/assets/cnn/pool.jpeg">
   <div class="figcaption">
     Pooling layer downsamples the volume spatially, independently in each depth slice of the input volume.
 The most common downsampling operation is max, giving rise to <b>max pooling</b>.
 In this example, the input volume of size [224x224x64] is max pooled with filter size 2, stride 2 into output volume of size [112x112x64].
+Here, each max would be taken over 4 numbers (little 2x2 square).
 Notice that the volume depth is preserved.
 Other operations you may see is average pooling, or L2 pooling.
   </div>
 </div>

+<a name='norm'></a>
 #### Normalization Layer

 Many types of normalization layers were previously proposed, with the intentions of implementing inhibition schemes seen in the brain.
 However, these have fallen out of favor because their contribution has been shown to be minimal, if any.
 For various types of normalizations, see the discussion in Alex Krizhevsky's [cuda-convnet library API](http://code.google.com/p/cuda-convnet/wiki/LayerParams#Local_response_normalization_layer_(same_map)).

+<a name='fc'></a>
 #### Fully-connected layer

 Neurons in a fully connected layer have full connections to all activations in the previous layer, as seen in regular Neural Networks.
 Their activations can hence be computed with matrix multiplication followed by a bias offset.
 See the *Neural Network* section of the notes for more information.

+<a name='architectures'></a>
 ### ConvNet Architectures

 We have seen that Convolutional Networks are commonly made up of only three layer types: CONV, POOL (we assume Max pool unless stated otherwise) and FC (short for fully-connected).
 We will also explicitly write the RELU activation function as a layer, which applies elementwise non-linearity.
 In this section we discuss how these are commonly stacked together to form entire ConvNets.